dikortis/LetsTalkETC/Episodes/Episode_9.md

-and definitely people are interested in blockchain I mean this is all old hat but I think for the general you know even even in the mainstream it's starting to dawn on people you know why
+and definitely people are interested in blockchain I mean this is all old hat but I think for the general you know even in the mainstream it's starting to dawn on people you know why
-Facebook is free in inverted commas yeah
+Facebook is free in inverted commas